Your Child's Checkup: 9 Years

 3. Ask questions, address concerns, and offer advice about your child's:

 Eating.
-Schedule three meals and one or two nutritious snacks a day.
-Serve your child a well-balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 3 cups (720 ml) of low-fat milk daily (or of low-fat dairy products or fortified milk alternative).
-Aim for five servings of fruits and vegetables per day.
-Limit high-sugar and high-fat foods and drinks, and offer no more than 8 ounces (240 ml) of 100% juice per day.
+Schedule 3 meals and 1–2 healthy snacks a day.
+Serve your child a balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
+Kids this age should get 3 cups (720 ml) of low-fat milk daily (or other low-fat dairy products or fortified soy milk).
+Aim for 5 servings of fruits and vegetables per day.
+Limit foods and drinks that are high in sugar, salt, and fat.
+Don't give more than 8 ounces (240 ml) of 100% juice per day.

 Sleeping.
-Kids this age need about 9 to 12 hours of sleep per night.
+Kids this age need 9–12 hours of sleep each night.
 Lack of sleep can make it hard to pay attention at school.
 Set a bedtime that allows for enough sleep and encourage your child to follow a relaxing bedtime routine.
-Keep TVs and digital devices out of your child's bedroom.
+Keep TVs and devices like tablets and smartphones out of your child's bedroom.

 Growth and development.
 By 9 years, it's common for many kids to:

 - show more independence from family and begin to prefer being with friends